learn-co-students/phrg-ruby-posting-requests-pca-000/README.md

 ```

 Now we can load our Rails server, go to `/search`, search for coffee shops, add a tip to one we like, and see our tips!
+**Note:** Tips must be at least 20 characters or else the response will be a 'param_error'.

 ### POST Params vs POST Body